 adaptation reactions to trauma.
 These are emotional numbing, trigger

-avoidance, and hypervigilance and the calming breath technique.
+avoidance, hypervigilance, and the calming breath technique.

 What are three ways that a client might re-experience trauma?